microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 The `vs:ExtensibilityUICommands.EventHandlers` attached property allows assigning *async commands* to any event (for example, `MouseRightButtonUp`) and can be useful in more advanced scenarios.

 `vs:EventHandler` can also have a `CounterTarget`: a `UIElement` to which a `vs:ExtensibilityUICommands.RunningCommandsCount` property should be attached, counting the active executions related to that specific event.
+Make sure to use parentheses (for example `Path=(vs:ExtensibilityUICommands.RunningCommandsCount).IsZero`) when binding to an attached property.

 In this case, we use `vs:EventHandler` to attach to each button its own separate counter of active command executions.
 By binding `IsEnabled` to the attached property, only that specific button is disabled when the corresponding color is being removed: